Managing Director & Partner

 Funding sources are another key differentiator.
 The EU prefers to mix money from both established funds and new ones and relies heavily on contributions from member states and the private sector.
 The US tends to create new funds for strategic industries, mostly supplied by the government.

 New Trade Tools to Defend Against Unfair Competition.
 Increasing global competition and rising geopolitical tensions are leading more countries to abandon traditional long-term approaches to addressing trade disputes in favor of swift, unilateral action.
 Nations are applying traditional defenses against perceived unfair competition, such as anti-dumping penalties and countervailing duties, to serve foreign policy agendas.
 Countries filing such actions still must provide evidence that goods were imported at below-market prices or that government subsidies gave producers an unfair advantage—and that these practices injured or threatened domestic industries.
-Target nations may appeal to the WTO, but the body no longer can enforce its rulings.
+Target nations may still appeal to the WTO.
+But those appeals disappear into a void: the WTO Appellate Body has been unable to function since the end of the last decade.
+A handful of countries have created alternative dispute resolution mechanisms, but they lack the multilateral enforcement coverage that the WTO’s umbrella once provided.

 Recently, the US and other nations have expanded upon traditional trade tools that allow governments to limit imports deemed threatening to national security or to unilaterally impose punitive duties in response to alleged unfair practices.
 An EU investigation into Chinese government subsidies, for example, recently led to the imposition of tariffs of up to 45% on imported Chinese EVs.
 Since the EU investigation was first announced, Chinese exports of EVs to Europe have dropped sharply, even though exports rose significantly in markets such as Brazil and South Korea.
 In May 2024, the US cited Section 301 of the US Trade Act of 1974 to raise tariffs by as much as 25% on Chinese-made lithium-ion EV batteries and certain steel and aluminum products, 50% on semiconductors and photovoltaic cells, and 100% for assembled EVs.
 For its part, China launched an investigation through the WTO against the US subsidies that it alleges favor domestic products over imports and discriminate against Chinese goods in violation of several trade agreements.